CCW MAPS & FAQ’s

 I have one or more misdemeanor offenses on my criminal record.
 Will this prohibit me from obtaining a permit?

-It depends on what the offenses, and where and when they occurred.
+It depends on what the offenses is, and where and when they occurred.
 Since we do not actually issue your permit, we advise you to contact the issuing authority (usually your sheriff) and ask them directly.

 How long are the concealed firearm permits valid?

 OR is a 4 year handgun ONLY permit.
-Idaho standard and enhanced licenses are 5 year licenses.
+Idaho enhanced licenses are 5 year licenses.
 Permits can be renewed by sending the State renewal fee in the mail before the permit expires.
 (Oregon however requires you renew in person)

 Does taking this class guarantee the issuance of a concealed carry permit?